TheRealLegend27/tlhelper-temp/README.md

 - [ ] Add Support for XButton1 and XButton2

+- [ ] Change MouseMove and MouseClick to use PostMessage

+- [ ] Check if the CTRL-Problem is causing the CubeCoverter problems

 - [ ] Change key input:
   Replace TextField with a Button.
 After pressing the Button the next Key will be registered (Mouse and Keybard)